Deacon Blue: 1999–2012: Re–union and Walking Back Home

-2012–2013: New record label and The Hipsters
+2012–2018: New record label and subsequent releases

-Deacon Blue last released a studio album in 2001, which was Homesick and in 2006, they released a compilation album, Singles.
-In 2012, it was announced Deacon Blue had signed a recording contract and would release a new album that year.
+Deacon Blue released a studio album in 2001, Homesick and in 2006, they issued a compilation album, Singles.
+In 2012, it was announced Deacon Blue had new management, Paul Loasby and Tom O'Rourke, and had signed a recording contract and would release a new album that year.

 To promote the upcoming release of their new album, the group released a single, "The Hipsters".
 The single was released in the United Kingdom on 23 September 2012.
 The album The Hipsters was released on 24 September 2012 and was produced by Paul Savage.
 A 25th anniversary tour, starting in October 2012, followed.
 The band performed with the BBC Scottish Symphony Orchestra at the Grand Hall in Glasgow to promote the release of the album.
 All of the band's studio albums were reissued as deluxe editions by Edsel Records in October 2012, as well as a new compilation entitled The Rest.

-2013–2018: A New House and Believers

 Deacon Blue arranged dates in 2014 for a comeback tour.
 It was announced in April 2014 that their seventh studio album, A New House, would be released on 8 September that year.
-Ross later said the album had "come off the energy of getting back together, playing live", referring to their touring during 2012.
 Deacon Blue also performed at the Glasgow 2014 Commonwealth Games closing ceremony on 3 August 2014, performing their hit, "Dignity".

 A new studio album, Believers, was released on 30 September 2016.
 Three promo singles, the title track, "This Is A Love Song" and "Gone" have been released.
 A tour was undertaken to promote the album, culminating in a return to the Glasgow Barrowlands on 4 December 2016, which was recorded for a live album as well as video.
 This was released on 31 March 2017 on vinyl, CD, DVD, Blu-Ray as well as digital download of both audio and video versions.
 A special screening event was held, the day before, at the Glasgow Film Theatre.

 Between February and March 2018, Deacon Blue embarked on a tour of Spain, marking the first time that the band has played a series of live shows in Spain.
-The band described the shows as "an incredible experience for us all", and later confirmed that Deacon Blue will be returning to Spain in 2019 for another series of live shows, claiming that "Spain has a very special place in our hearts".
+The band described the shows as "an incredible experience for us all", and later confirmed that Deacon Blue will be returning to Spain in 2019 for another series of live shows, stating that "Spain has a very special place in our hearts".

-2018–2021: City of Love
+2018–2025: City of Love and Riding on the Tide of Love

 The band released their ninth studio album entitled City of Love on 6 March 2020, to critical acclaim.
 The album received positive reviews and achieved commercial success.
 The album charted at number one in their native Scotland, number four in the United Kingdom and peaked at number fifty in Spain.